 From the inside, for a front door pull the door handle.
 Pulling the door handle again unlatches the door.
 For a rear door use the door lock knob on the top of the door.

 Coupe Model

-To open a door from the inside, push the door latch button.
-Or, pull the manual door release handle on the driver side floor.
-See Door Locks (Sedan and Wagon) on page 2-14 or Door Locks (Coupe) on page 2-15.
+To open a door from the inside, press the door latch button, or pull the manual door release handle on the driver side floor.